samuelemarro/samuelemarro.github.io/_posts/2024-04-07-a-protocol-for-llm.md

 await myDatabase.update({ 'MSFT' : price })
 ```

-This means that we don't need to use Alice to store the result in the database: we can rely on good ol' code, written by the LLM.
+This means that we don't need to use Alice's LLM to store the result in the database: we can rely on good ol' code, written by the LLM.
 Similarly, Bob can ask Alice to provide queries in a standard format, so that it can also use routines.
 So, the first communication might be something like:

 ```
 Alice: I want to establish a protocol between us.
 I want to know the price of a stock.